zywkloo/zywkloo.github.io/_posts/2020-08-24-BoardGameAIDevelopment.md

 There has been live evidence of this statement right now: alpha Go developed by Google DeepMind group.
 With deep learning ability, this A.I. has made the threat into reality and shocked the whole world by defeating dozens of top human Go players with straight landslide wins (Going places; artificial intelligence, 2017).

-2. Board games and A.I.!
+2. Board games and A.I.

 So far, five board games have been officially defined as mind sports by the 1st World Mind Sports Games: bridge, chess, draughts, Go and xiangqi (Chinese chess) (World Bridge Games Makes an Impressive Debut, 2008).
 Unlike A.I., board games have been fruits of human wisdom for thousands of years, but now these mind sports, especially chess and Go, may have become the top two board games affected by A.I.'s development heavily.
 For example, Kasparov and Greengard (2017) believe that after thousands of years of human dominance, the game is over now, and machines will be better than humans at chess forever.